-We are pleased to introduce our Executive members for 2017.
-The Committee brings a wealth of knowledge, experience and expertise.
+We are pleased to introduce our Executive members for 2017-2019.
+The executive brings a wealth of knowledge, experience and expertise.

 As an association run by members for members, we invite you to feel free to contact any of our Executive Committee directly for information or support.
 Please direct all general enquiries to our secretary at email@example.com.

 Jenny Robertson, Auckland.
 Jenny became involved in Health Education early in her teaching career when the 1986 Health syllabus was released.
 Subsequent to this she was involved in resourcing and implementation projects for Health and Physical Education in the New Zealand Curriculum (1999) and a member of Health and Physical Education learning area writing group for The New Zealand Curriculum (2007).
 She has been extensively involved in the development of NCEA in Health Education and a contributor to many resource development projects for the education and health sectors.
 She has also written commercially published Health Education resources for secondary school students.
-Jenny’s current employment at the University of Auckland is in the area of schooling improvement where she holds an Expert Partner role.
+Jenny was made a life member of NZHEA in 2017.

 Shelley Hunt, Gisborne.
 Shelley is the Head of the Physical Education and Health Faculty at Gisborne Girls’ High School.
 She has taught Health across all year levels from Year 9 through to Year 13 and enjoys the teaching and learning in Health Education.
 Shelley spent two years out of the classroom recently, working as a PLD facilitator in the Health and Physical Education learning area.
 Shelley sees belonging to this subject association as a way of promoting and supporting effective practice in Health Education.